 Demand for Certified Medical Assistants or CMA, or MA in some cases, is growing faster than the national average for healthcare professionals and all other jobs at a growth rate of 29%!
 That is astounding!!
 The time could not be better for making the jump to a medical assist program, be it online or in a traditional classroom setting.

 Medical Assistant Programs are Waiting for you now!

-Selecting Accredited Medical Assistant Training
+Selecting Accredited Medical Assistant Programs

 The accrediting bodies for CMA schools are the (CAAHEP) Commission on Accreditation of Allied Health Education Programs or the (ABHES) Accrediting Bureau of Health Education Schools.
-Your training program must be listed with either of these organizations or you will not be eligible for taking the CMA examination for certification.
+Your program must be listed with either of these organizations or you will not be eligible for taking the CMA examination for certification.
 Which means you cannot get a job.

 13 Questions to ask Prospective Medical Assistant Schools

 Not everybody has the same situation.
 And some may not be aware of what their actual needs are.
 These 13 questions will cover you in a time where it is easy to forget to ask.
 Our mission is to set you up for success!
 So let us do what we do best lol!!

 – Doing a online vs. campus class cost comparison will benefit you in making your school choice.
 Online CMA courses have many benefits besides cost.
 They save time too!

 - 2 – What Type of Degree is Available? – (Certificate or Associates)

 – There are advantages to each program.
 Be sure to follow up with the counselor at each school in depth for this one.
 It is the single biggest choice to make outside of deciding to work as a medical assistant.